troychaplin/storybook-starter/docs/story-to-block/TOKEN-ARCHITECTURE.md

 ## Adding New Tokens

 1. Add the token to `stb.config.json`
-2. If it should appear in the WordPress editor UI, include `name` and `slug`
+2. Optionally override the auto-derived `name` or `slug`
 3. Run `npm run generate` (or it runs automatically on `dev`/`build`)
-4. Reference the new `--prefix-*` variable in component CSS
+4. Reference the new `--starter-*` variable in component CSS

 ## Changing the Prefix